pydemia/Python3/scripts/python_programming/intermediate/Function.md

 ## Closures

 Closures can be generated to other Functions, and operate & change the variables from _the outer Functions._
+Objects are data with methods attached, closures are functions with data attached.
 When do you use **_Closure_**?

 * Not to use something as a _Global Variables_ but a _Local Variables_.